webix-hub/gitbook-webix-jet/part-iv-toolchain/big-app-development.md

 Make sure the app config includes the EmptyRouter.
 {% endhint %}

-Now you can run `npm run standalone` or `yarn standalone` to get a standalone bundle.
+Now you can run `yarn build` or `npm run build` (with the correct config) to get a standalone bundle.
 Then you can copy the bundle to any subfolder of your app and use it:

 ```html
 <script src="module/app-name.js"></script>